xcat2/confluent-docs/docs/confluentosdeploy.md

 # Initializing OS deployment configuration.

 The `osdeploy initialize` command is used to prepare a confluent server to deploy operating systems.
-To be walked through the various options, it may be run interactively:
+For first time setup, run osdeploy initialize interactively to be walked through the various options:

     # osdeploy initialize -i